acceleratescience/acceleratescience.github.io/_opportunities/join-our-team-research-assistant-research-associate-in-ai-interfaces.md

 ---
 layout: opportunities-single
-title: "Join our team!
-Research Assistant/Research Associate in AI Interfaces "
+title: Join our team!
+Applications open for a Research Assistant/Research Associate in AI Interfaces to join the Accelerate Programme.
 excerpt: >
   We are looking for a Research Assistant/Research Associate to join our team, working on a project that explores the interfaces that can facilitate